george24601/george24601.github.io/_posts/2018/2018-12-23-synchronized.md

 ### Heavyweight lock

 * When upgrading to heavy weight lock, lock status changed to "10", Mark Word stores pointer to HWL, all waiting threads wil block
-* The synched object will point to the created monitor object, i.e., the monitor inside the object, which in turns based on MutexLock from OS - blocking and waking up requiring OS, i.e., from user mode to kernel mode
+* The synched object will point to the created monitor object, i.e., the monitor inside the object, which in turns based on MutexLock from OS - blocking and waking up requiring OS, i.e., from user mode to kernel mode (hence "heavy")